davidly/ntvao/README.md

     * 40x24 mode only works on Windows; on Linux the whole terminal window is used.
     * The emulator runs about 20% faster on Linux because the Gnu C++ compiler generates more efficient code than the Microsoft compiler.
-(But you can also build with the Gnu compiler on Windows to get the performance there too.)
+(But you can  build with the Gnu compiler on Windows to get the performance there too.)

 Usage: